Auddity/Stat-Tracker-App/README.md

 This is a current **work in progress**.

-update -- 2/19/22 2:16pm EST
+update -- 2/20/22 3:22pm EST

 [Live Site](https://stat-tracker-app.vercel.app/)

 ## App Function
+Keep track of player stats accross multiple sports

-Input a players name, position, stat-value, and stat type.
+For football: input a players name, position, stat-value, and stat type.
 Then display it on screen sorted in order of stat leaders.

 Data stored to local storage.

 ## Purpose
 The purpose in building this app is for me to work with vanilla Javascript.
 Focusing on inputing data, storing data in local storage, displaying data, and updating data.

+It is also an ever expanding project, thus I'm learning to read my own code (remember how it's working) and refactor my code when necessary.

 ## Current Status
 #### Newest updates
+Created a landing page.
+Refactored Sass where appropriate.

-Allow half steps on number input & created module for getElement function
+Allow half steps on number input & created module for getElement function.

+#### Past updates
 Added Warning Modal for deleting ALL player data.

-#### Past updates
 Background images added, some minor styling to go with it.

-Can now edit an individual players data. (bug testing)
+Can now edit an individual players data.

 ## Next Steps
-- Add success/error message
+- Add success/error message after submission.

 - Change DOM population from a page reload.

-- Turn single JS file into modules (partial)
+- Turn single JS file into modules (partial).

+- Create a golf round score tracker.

 ## Future Function & Design Goals
-Currently I'm working only in football statistics.
-Future features will include more sports: Basketball, Baseball, Golf.
+Currently I'm working on golf scores.
+Future features will include more sports: Basketball, Baseball.

 Build a database to store the data in.

 ## Misc Notes & Info
+Having begun creating a multiple page site/app The below comment on planning is growing more in depth.
+(2/20/22)

 Planning is important, but how do you plan when you don't know what's needed?  -  By going through this project step by step I've learned of things that are necessary that I wouldn't of otherwise thought of.

 To display corresponding players in edit modal (1/5/2022)